open-ephys/commutator-docs/_sources/coax-commutator/user-guide/status-led.rst.txt

                 <div class="col-lg-11 col-md-11 col-sm-11 col-xs-11 d-flex flex-column m-0 p-0">
                     <div>
                         <p><b>Disabled: </b>All controls, except the Stop/Go
-                        button or enable remote command, are ignored and the motor is locked.
+                        button or {enable: true} remote command, are ignored and the motor is locked.
 When the disabled status is entered, the motor is halted instantly.
 All commands (remote or manual) received during the disabled state are cleared such that they do not engage when the commutator is enabled.</p>
                     </div>
             </div>
         </div>